OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.2 Reference values

-The simple object model can reference other objects in the same context (see §3) by holding their unique identifier (see §3).
+The simple object model can reference other objects in the same context (see §4) by holding their unique identifier (see §4).

 ##### §2.3 Content

 The OpenDMA class architecture knows the special data type “Content” that is not usual to other well known object models.
-This data type stores octet streams and is accessed in a stream typed manner.
+This data type stores very large octet streams and is accessed in a stream typed manner.

 ##### §2.4 Cardinality

 Each data type (scalar or reference) can hold either exactly one (single value) or a list of zero or more (multi value) elements of the same data type.

-##### §2.5 Date type id
+##### §2.5 Data type id

 A numeric *data type id* is assigned to each data type corresponding to this table: